drkthng/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ## 2. URL structure
 A URL conveys a lot of information about the content.
-Users and bots expect it to be familiar to the topic.
+Users and bots expect it to be in sync with the topic.

 ### Make it readable